How to establish sustainable success in Strategic Finance, one step at a time.

-This is why it often makes sense to have the Strategic Planning process headed by an executive such as the CEO/COO or the Chief Strategy Officer (CSO), while relying on the FP&A team to manage the Strategic Finance process.
+This is why it often makes sense to have the Strategic Planning process headed by an executive such as the CEO/COO or the Chief Strategy Officer (CSO) while relying on the FP&A team to manage the Strategic Finance process.
 This awareness of separation helps to provide both credibility and clarity to the overall outcome.

 Level 3: How to Successfully Execute Strategic Finance

-For those who have graduated past the awareness level, we can now focus on successful execution of Strategic Finance within your existing Budgeting and Forecasting process.
+For those who have graduated past the awareness level, we can now focus on the successful execution of Strategic Finance within your existing Budgeting and Forecasting process.

 Undoubtedly, we’ve probably all seen an Integrated Planning cycle before.
 They often look something like the diagram on the left.